 Hide widget on load will make the chat widget invisible when a visitor navigates to your page.
 This is really only useful if you're just using the page as a bio and don't want to chat.

 Hide widget on mobile makes the widget accessible to visitors only if they are viewing your page via a desktop browser.
 If you prefer to hide the chat widget from mobile visitors you can do so by enabling this option.
 Be aware, however, that this is likely to decrease the number of incoming chats.

 Disable emoji selection will stop your visitors from being able to insert an emoji from the list of available options next to the text input area of the chat.

 Disable chat rating removes the built-in rating system, hiding the small thumbs up/down icon in the chat window.
-If you'd rather not allow visitors to leave a rating while chatting with agents you can disable the feature here.
+If you'd rather not allow visitors to leave a rating while chatting with you, you can disable the feature here.